iramykytyn/iramykytyn.blog/cl1qei30r01mvsvnv973r6fk7.md

 ## Parse XML output

-Write your use [ValgrindCI](https://pypi.org/project/ValgrindCI/) tool or write custom XML parser.
+You can write your own using [ValgrindCI](https://pypi.org/project/ValgrindCI/) tool or write a custom XML parser.

 ### ValgrindCI tool
 ```